keijiro/InfiniteScan/README.md

 ===========================

 This is a 3D head scan model, which was originally created by Lee Perry-Smith.
+You can download the package file for Unity from [here][Package].

 ![screen shot][Sample]

-All the model and image files in this directory are provided under [the Creative Commons Attribution 3.0 Unported][CC] license.
+All the model and image files in this package are provided under [the Creative Commons Attribution 3.0 Unported][CC] license.

 The original scan data was created by Lee Perry-Smith.
 [Morgan McGuire][McGuire]